cortez-emmanuel/datas-science-portfolio/README.md

 # datas-science-portfolio
-Using R Scripts to generate a Data Science Portfolio website
+Using R and YAML files to generate a Data Science Portfolio website